MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 - Review the success or value of the improvements they set out from the previous retro
 - Identify the one or two small improvements (or experiments) that they can do in the next period

+**To implement incremental iterative improvement you need to meet at a regular cadence.
+Meeting sporadically defeats the purpose of incremental improvement**

 When a team is not in a good place socially, I see the primary purpose of retrospective to:

 - Vent, discuss, bring up issues in a safe environment